SynergexSandbox/helloWorldAgain/README.md

 # helloWorldAgain
 Testing submodules
 Here is an edit to helloWorldAgain readme.
 Let's see the effects it has on the other repo and it's hooks.
+More hooks testing.